JetBrains/kotlin-multiplatform-dev-docs/topics/tools/compose-hot-reload.md

 The bundled Compose Hot Reload Gradle plugin requires Kotlin 2.1.20+ and a JVM target compatible with Java 21 or earlier.
+To use the full functionality of Compose Hot Reload, we recommend installing the [Kotlin Multiplatform IDE plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform), available for IntelliJ IDEA starting with version 2025.2.2 and Android Studio starting with Otter 2025.2.1.

 While we explore adding support for other targets, you can already use the desktop app as your sandbox to quickly experiment with UI changes in common code without interrupting your flow.